ryan-kumar/pdflinks/README.md

 - Displays a "book-like" viewer that can be progressed left and right in order to sequentially view Newsletter editions.
 - Currently live at: https://hopemeadows.web.illinois.edu/s/archive/page/display

+## Running Locally

+- Open index.html in any browser.

 ### TODO:

 - Allow api access from server through cors-policy changes